Ōharae no Kotoba: History

-Nakatomi exorcism was used by the Department of Divinities to purify the emperor, and Onmyōjis used it for private prayers in the early 11th century with the concluding phrase of the Nakatomi Exorcism, "The eight million gods will not pretend to hear.
+In the 12th century, a new version of the prayer was introduced which altered the wording slightly.
+Where the original Ōharae no Kotoba was intended for public recitation in order to cleanse humanity of its accidental impurities, the new Nakatomi-no-harae (or "Nakatomi Exorcism") would be recited in private settings in order to cleans individuals or families.
+The name "Nakatomi Exorcism" comes from the fact that it was first read by the Nakatomi clan.

-The earliest known text of the Nakatomi Exorcism is entitled "Nakatomi Ritual Text" in the Asano-Gunzai, which was established in the early 12th century.
-While the exorcism words of the Engishiki are meant to be proclaimed to everyone, the Chushingomin Saibun of Asano Gunbai was changed to a form to be proclaimed to the gods, and can be read out by anyone, anywhere, at any time.
-According to the claim of Okada Yoneo, a researcher affiliated with the Agency for Divine Worship, the Asano-Gunbun's Chutomi-Saihumi is the oldest form of exorcism that is read before the gods as a prayer in modern times.
-What is noteworthy about Asano Gunnai's Chushingin ritual text is the description of "the eight million gods of Harato.
-The four gods of Harato appear in the exorcism, but in Asano-Gunbun's Chushingura, they are not limited to just these four.
-The current version of the exorcism text, distributed by the Jinja Main Office, which is the oldest form of the exorcism text refers to the exorcism deities as "Amatsukami, Kunitsukami, and the eight million deities."
+The Nakatomi exorcism was used by the Department of Divinities to purify the emperor, and Onmyōjis used it for private prayers in the early 12th century, with the concluding phrase of the Nakatomi Exorcism, "The eight million gods will not pretend to hear."
+The current version of the exorcism text, distributed by the Jinja Main Office, which is the oldest form of the exorcism text, refers to the exorcism deities as "Amatsukami, Kunitsukami, and the eight million deities."

-Eventually, Nakatomi exorcism spread to other countries.
-Among them, Kasuga-sha was performing exorcism in the 12th century.
-In addition, Buddhist monks also began to perform rituals using Chushingin exorcism, and it is presumed that a commentary by Buddhist monks, Chushingin exorcism commentary, was established in the late Heian period.
+The newer, individually focused Nakatomi-no-harae spread to other regions and was adopted into practice by Buddhist monks.
+Buddhist practitioners referred to the prayer as the "Chushinguraibun" ("Chushingin Exorcism"), which was established as an official practice in the late Heian period.
+As the ritual saw wider spread adoption during this period, the uses for the prayer evolved from strictly purification to also being used in a congratulatory capacity during regular prayers.

-The name "Chushinguraibun" seems to have been somewhat widely used from the end of the Heian period.
-After that, onmyoji and others began to perform the ritual of exorcism privately, and the exorcism poem came to be widely used in society as a congratulatory poem for regular rituals and prayers.
-Suzuki Shigetane's "Lectures on Celebration Words," vol. 10, explains the name of the exorcism as follows(現代語訳).It is also old-fashioned to refer to exorcisms as "Nakatomi exorcisms.
+Suzuki Shigetane's "Lectures on Celebration Words", vol. 10, explains the name of the exorcism as follows:It is also old-fashioned to refer to exorcisms as "Nakatomi exorcisms.
 However, since exorcism refers to an event, the correct term should be "Nakatomi exorcism.
 In the Kokugo Shiki, there is a verse that says, "I will have Amatsu-no-Mikoto and Kunitsu-no-Mikoto release you from your sins.
-It is correct to say that "Amatsu-sin" refers to the sins committed by the people of the country, and "Kokitsu-sin" refers to the sins committed by the people of the country.
+It is correct to say that amatsutsumi refers to the sins committed by the people of the country, and kokutsutsumi refers to the sins committed by the people of the country.